InspectProInspectPro

 • New Zealand Certificate in Building Inspection

-• Trade qualifications (carpentry, building, or related)
+• Trade qualifications in carpentry, building, or a related field

 • Tertiary qualifications in building science, construction management, or a related field